 Photoshop MCP Command proxy server running on ws://localhost:3001

-Keep this running — the proxy server must stay active for Claude to communicate with Adobe plugins.
+Keep this running — the proxy server must remain active for communication between Claude and Adobe plugins.

 uxp/ps/manifest.json